woofawoos/woofawoos/README.md

 ### <p align=center> AWOO | ANY/ALL | ADULT</p>

 <p align=center>
-  i leave ponytown on a secondary monitor so i may accidentally ignore interactions. usually sitting w/ my owner around spawn or docks.
+  i leave ponytown on a secondary monitor so i may accidentally ignore interactions. usually sitting w/ my <a href="https://github.com/JimmyWingoo" target="_blank">owner</a>. around spawn or docks.
 </p>

 ---